A Spicy Perspective

 • Bell pepperseeded and chopped

-• Carrotsliced
+• Carrotsliced (or diced sweet potato)

-• Spicescrushed red pepper, salt and pepper
+• Spicescrushed red pepper, salt, and pepper (jalapeno or scotch bonnet pepper can also be used)

 • Optional garnisheschopped peanuts and cilantro